 A. This community's municipal body passed the required World Migratory Bird Day resolution.

-The 3rd annual Bird Festival at Carow park is happening on June 13, 2020 along with Mercer’s Lupine Junefest.
-For the bird enthusiasts we had bird watching tours led by naturalists Zach Wilson and John Bates.
+The 4th annual Bird Festival at Carow park is happening on June 12, 2021 along with Mercer’s Lupine Junefest.
+At previous events, for the bird enthusiasts we had bird watching tours led by naturalists Zach Wilson and John Bates.
 Bird banding demonstrations were conducted by Bruce Bacon and Zach Wilson.
 A Bald Eagle (chicks) banding trip was led by Bruce Bacon and climber Jeff Hays from Ohio.
 There were free bird house kits for kids ready to put together by the kids and volunteers from the Northwoods Wildlife and Wetlands Club.
 A bird house display showed participants other house design options.
 Wild Instincts (wildlife rehabbers) from Rhinelander brought several educational birds for people to see and answered questions.
 Iron County Conservation Department had a display on invasive species.
 Woods and Blooms Garden Club sold native wild flowers and gave advice on bird-friendly plants and garden design.
 A bird calling contest showed the skills of 5 callers and was judged by Zach Wilson.